Charmaine DM Royal

 Public Perspectives and Experience Regarding Genetic Ancestry Testing awarded by National Institutes of Health (Principal Investigator).
 2012 to 2016

 Perspectives and Experience Regarding the NCAA Sickle Cell Trait Testing awarded by National Collegiate Athletic Association (Principal Investigator).
 2013 to 2015

-Royal, CDM, and Dunston, G. "The Human Genome: Implications for the Health of African Americans.”
-Praeger handbook of Black American health.
-Ed.
-IL Livingston.
-Praeger Publishers, June 2004.
-757-775.
+Royal, C. D. M., and G. Dunston.
+“The Human Genome: Implications for the Health of African Americans.”
+Praeger Handbook of Black American Health, edited by Ivor Lensworth Livingston, Praeger Publishers, 2004, pp. 757–75.

-Kittles, R, and Royal, C. "The genetics of African Americans: Implications for disease gene mapping and identity.”
-Genetic Nature/Culture: Anthropology and Science beyond the Two-Culture Divide.
-November 6, 2003.
-219-233.
+Kittles, R., and C. Royal.
+“The genetics of African Americans: Implications for disease gene mapping and identity.”
+Genetic Nature/Culture: Anthropology and Science beyond the Two-Culture Divide, 2003, pp. 219–33.

 (Re) Conceptualizing Identity and Kinship: Insights from genetic ancestry testing.
 Claiming Kin.
 9th Annual MU Life Sciences and Society Symposium.
 University of Missouri – Columbia.
 Columbia, MO.
 March 2013